dev1ousss/be2_apifromspec/README.md

 - paths

-    The path object contains information about endpoints.
-Each element in path object contains operations object (GET, POST, PUT, DELETE methods).
+    The Path object contains information about endpoints.
+Each element in the path object contains an operations object (GET, POST, PUT, DELETE methods).
 The structure of a single connection endpoint looks like this.

     ```yaml
     paths: